L-Garrett/learning-git-simple/README.md

 # learning-git-simple

 Hi!
-This is the readme file!
+This is the readmeme file!